eduetopa/Codewars-exercises/README.md

 # 🧠 Codewars - Solved Exercises

-This repository contains my solutions to programming challenges from [Codewars](https://www.codewars.com/), solved in different difficulty levels (`kyu`) and various programming languages(python for the moment).
+This repository contains my solutions to programming challenges from [Codewars](https://www.codewars.com/), solved in different difficulty levels (`kyu`) and various programming languages(python for the moment), and the tests I develop for the challenges.
 I use this repo to practice, improve my logic, and strengthen my knowledge.

 ---